PRIVACY POLICY

 18. Links

-We do not use any social plug-ins from social networks that collect data on our websites.
-If we do not use the Shariff solution, we only set links to social networks on our websites.
+We do not use any social plug-ins from social networks on our websites that collect data.
+Unless we use the Shariff solution, we only set links to social networks on our websites.
 This prevents our users' data from being passed on to social networks without their knowledge when they visit our websites.
-The links create a connection to our online presence of the respective social network only upon request - therefore only after the user clicks on a link.
+The links only establish a connection to our online presence on the respective social network upon request - i.e. only after the user has clicked on a link.
 After clicking on the link, the IP address and the general header information of the user's browser are transmitted to the respective social network.
-The respective social network can collect further data as soon as you use its offers.
-We would like to point out that we have no knowledge of the content of the (personal) data that is subsequently transmitted or how it is used by the social networks.
+The respective social network can collect further data as soon as you use its services.
+We would like to point out that we have no knowledge of the content of the (personal) data transmitted subsequently or how it is used by the social networks.

 The links described above are used for the following social networks: